livingdocsIO/documentation/reference-docs/server-configuration/custom-index.md

   documentPublicationIndexEnabled: true, // default: true

   // A custom index can be registered here
-  // The indexing hooks call every custom index and handle them
+  // The live indexing hooks call every custom index and handle them
   customIndexes: [
     {
       // required